 The fibula is the bone on the outside of the leg and ankle.
 You can break it at the ankle (lateral malleolus) with an inversion injury to the ankle similar to the way most ankle sprains occur.

 In this video, I explain the process of returning to sports after a distal fibula/lateral malleolus fracture.
-It applies to all fractures, really.
+It applies any time you break a bone, really.
 I discuss time for the bone to heal and the process to advance your activity to get ready for sports.